 Adjectives word order

-When you have multiple adjectives to talk about the same noun, this is the word order you need to respect:
+When you have multiple adjectives to talk about the same noun, there is a word order you need to respect:

 - Purpose or goal